 Building Fan Loyalty

-Getting fans back into stadiums post Covid is already set to be one the major challenges of the next few years for football.
+Having fans back into stadiums post Covid is great to see.
 Keeping them there for the long term (regardless of results) has long been the aim of many.
 But what is loyalty and can technology finally play a role in something deeper than just the match day experience.

-Bryan Hoare, founder of Fame Media Tech – the software-as-a-service startup transforming the customer, visitor and fan experience explains “our focus is on utilising technology to increase fan loyalty; to create fans who are more engaged with a brand and therefore, from a commercial perspective, become more valuable to the organisation.
-Although the opportunities are open for most organisations, when we think of fan loyalty, the football industry – and the passionate fans of every club – is one of the first that comes to mind for many.”
+Bryan Hoare, founder of n-gage.io – the software-as-a-service startup transforming the customer, visitor and fan experience explains “our focus in the sports market is on utilising technology to increase fan loyalty; to create fans who are more engaged with a brand and therefore, from a commercial perspective, become more valuable to the organisation.
+Although the opportunities are open for most sports, when we think of fan loyalty, the football industry – and the passionate fans of every club – is one of the first that comes to mind for many.”

 But what really is football fandom?
 And what defines the most positive experience of it?
 Football Industry researcher, Ryan McKnight, believes that the answer to that is not the obvious.